-This Application/Declaration seeks the authorization and approval of the Commission with respect to the ongoing financing activities, the provision of intra-system services and guarantees, and other matters pertaining to Exelon and its Subsidiaries after giving effect to the Merger and registration of Exelon as a holding company./1/ Specifically, this Application-Declaration seeks the following authorizations and approvals of the Commission:
+This Application/Declaration seeks the authorization and approval of the Commission with respect to the ongoing financing activities, the provision of intra-system services and guarantees, and other matters pertaining to Exelon and its Subsidiaries after giving effect to the Merger and registration of Exelon as a holding company./l/ Specifically, this Application-Declaration seeks the following authorizations and approvals of the Commission:

-/1/ Exelon has filed a separate Application-Declaration on Form U-1 in Docket 70-9691 (the "Investment U-1") seeking authorization to make certain acquisitions in non-utility subsidiaries and related matters.
+/1/ Exelon will file a separate Application-Declaration on Form U-1 (the "Investment U-1") seeking authorization to make certain acquisitions in non-utility subsidiaries and related matters.

 - .
-In order to ensure that the Exelon System is able to meet its capital requirements immediately following registration and plan its future financing, Exelon and its Subsidiaries hereby request authorization for financing transactions for the period beginning with the effective date of an order issued pursuant to this filing and continuing to and including March 31, 2004 (the "Authorization Period"). - .
-Exelon also requests that the Commission approve the issuance of 21 million shares of common stock under dividend reinvestment and stock-based management incentive and employee benefit plans pursuant to Sections 6(a) and 7 of the Act, all as more specifically described below. - .
-Exelon also requests the Commission approve the aggregate financing request in the amount of \$8 billion/2/ outstanding at any time, representing financing authorizations relating to equity securities, preferred securities and debt, plus an aggregate \$2.7 billion outstanding at any time in short-term financing capacity for the Utility Subsidiaries as more fully described in this Application-Declaration for Exelon and its Subsidiaries. - .
+In order to ensure that the Exelon System is able to meet its capital requirements immediately following registration and plan its future financing, Exelon and its Subsidiaries hereby request authorization for financing transactions for the period beginning with the effective date of an order issued pursuant to this filing and continuing for a period of three (3) years from the date of such order (the "Authorization Period"). - Exelon also requests that the Commission approve the issuance of 21 million shares of common stock under dividend reinvestment and stock-based management incentive and employee benefit plans pursuant to Sections 6(a) and 7 of the Act, all as more specifically described below. - .
+Exelon also requests the Commission approve the aggregate financing request in the amount of \$8 billion outstanding at any time, representing financing authorizations relating to equity securities, preferred securities and debt, plus an aggregate \$2.7 billion outstanding at any time in short-term financing capacity for the Utility Subsidiaries as more fully described in this Application-Declaration for Exelon and its Subsidiaries. - .
 Exelon also requests the Commission approve the issuance by Exelon and certain Subsidiaries of guarantees in an aggregate amount not to exceed \$4.5 billion outstanding at any time in exposure as more fully described below. - .
-Exelon also requests the authorization and approval of the Commission under other sections of the Act and applicable rules and regulations of the Commission promulgated thereunder with respect to intra-system guarantees, the formation and operation of a Utility Money Pool and a Non-Utility Money Pool and the payment of dividends out of capital or unearned surplus by Exelon and certain Subsidiaries as more fully described in this Application-Declaration. - B. Description of the Parties to the Transaction
+Exelon also requests the authorization and approval of the Commission under other sections of the Act and applicable rules and regulations of the Commission promulgated thereunder with respect to intra-system guarantees, the formation and operation of a Utility Money Pool and a Non-Utility Money Pool and the payment of dividends out of capital or unearned surplus by Exelon and certain Subsidiaries as more fully described in this Application-Declaration. - Exelon also requests that the Commission approve an exemption from Rule 45 with respect to Exelon's agreement for the allocation of consolidated tax among Exelon and the Subsidiaries (the "Tax Allocation Agreement"). - B. Description of the Parties to the Transaction

-Following the consummation of the Merger and Restructurings, Exelon will have three principal operating public utility company subsidiaries (the "Utility Subsidiaries")/3/:
+Following the consummation of the Merger and Restructurings, Exelon will have three principal operating public utility company subsidiaries (the "Utility Subsidiaries")/2/: